Rangers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers and Leody Taveras will take on Andrew Vaughn and the Chicago White Sox at Guaranteed Rate Field on Monday, with the first pitch at 8:10 PM ET.
+Nathan Eovaldi gets the start for the Texas Rangers on Tuesday against Andrew Vaughn and the Chicago White Sox.
+First pitch is at 8:10 PM ET at Guaranteed Rate Field.

-Oddsmakers list the Rangers as -135 moneyline favorites, while giving the underdog White Sox +115 moneyline odds.
-A 9.5-run total is listed for this game.
+The White Sox have been listed as +105 moneyline underdogs for this matchup against the favored Rangers (-130).
+The total for the contest has been set at 8.5 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.